Orin-Alchemical-3D/-BETA-Alchemy_Mini_DD/README.md

 Highly Recommended Items Below

-13. QTY - 1 - Threadlocker (Loctite Blue or similar strength)
+13. QTY - 1 - Threadlocker (Loctite Blue or similar strength, its important to note that threadlockers WILL damage ASA/ABS if they come in contact, take care when applying thread lockers that it only gets on the metal assembly.)

 -----------------------------------------------------------------------------------------------------------------------------------------------------------